Flores-JassoLab/ExtendAlign/mkmodules/mk-get_EA_coordinates/readme.md

 **Note(s):**

-* For this example, TABs were replaced by simple white spaces.
+* For this example, TABs were replaced by white spaces.

 Output File Column Descriptions: see readme.md in module `mk-HSe-blastn` for basic column description; new columns are described as follows:

 `q5end_extension_length:` For query, number of nucleotides at 5'-end that were not included in the `HSe-blastn` reported alignment.
 `q3end_extension_length:` For query, number of nucleotides at 3'-end that were not included in the `HSe-blastn` reported alignment.
 `s5end_extension_length:` For subject, number of nucleotides at 5'-end that were not included in the `HSe-blastn` reported alignment.
 `s3end_extension_length:` For subject, number of nucleotides at 3'-end that were not included in the `HSe-blastn` reported alignment.
 `overlap5end_extension_length:` For 5'-end, maximum number of extension length shared by query and subject; *e.g.* query 5'-end length is 7 nt, subject 5'-end is 3 nt, thus, the `overlap5end_extension_length` is the minimal value of those two, which is 3 nt.
 `overlap3end_extension_length:` For 3'-end, maximum number of extension length shared by query and subject; *e.g.* query 3'-end length is 0 nt, subject 3'-end is 9 nt, thus, the `overlap5end_extension_length` is the minimal value of those two, which is 0 nt.
 `q5end_extension_start:` For query 5'-end, sequence position where the nucleotides should begin to be extracted from the query fasta.
 `q5end_extension_end:` For query 5'-end, sequence position where the nucleotides should finish to be extracted.
 `q3end_extension_start:` For query 3'-end, sequence position where the nucleotides should begin to be extracted.
 `s5end_extension_start:` For subject 5'-end, sequence position where the nucleotides should begin to be extracted from the query fasta.
 `q3end_extension_end:` For query 3'-end, sequence position where the nucleotides should finish to be extracted.
 `s5end_extension_end:` For subject 5'-end, sequence position where the nucleotides should finish to be extracted.
 `s3end_extension_start:` For subject 3'-end, sequence position where the nucleotides should begin to be extracted.
 `s3end_extension_end:` For subject 3'-end, sequence position where the nucleotides should finish to be extracted.
 `strand:` + or - code for the `HSe-blastn` result strandness (will be required in +/- format by downstream process).

+---

 ## Module parameters:
 NONE

+---

 ## Testing the module:
 1. Test this module locally by running,
 ```
 bash testmodule.sh
 ```

 2. `[>>>] Module Test Successful` should be printed in the console...